-Since starting the APN Asian REIT Fund in July 2011, one question we’ve certainly been asked on more than one occasion by professional advisers, shareholders and others is: why did we bother?
+Since starting the APN Asian REIT Fund in July 2011, one question we’ve certainly been asked on more than one occasion by professional advisers, shareholders and others is: why did we do it?

 It’s a fair question.
 Consider the investment objectives of the Australian REIT Fund and its Asian counterpart: both aim to deliver lower-than-market volatility; both feature a high level of distributable income “equivalent to at least 110% of the average yield” of the relevant benchmark index; and both pay monthly income to investors with an investment timeframe of 5-7 years.

-Both funds are also intimately connected through our 20-year property-for-income philosophy; a robust, time-tested approach that delivers a stable, monthly income at lower-than-market risk by focusing on the fundamental drivers of commercial property returns.
-That might sound dull but when it comes to investing our clients’ money for the long term we’re OK with being described as dull.
+Both funds are also intimately connected through our 20-year property-for-income philosophy, a robust, time-tested approach that delivers a stable, monthly income at lower-than-market risk by focusing on the fundamental drivers of commercial property returns.
+That might sound dull but when it comes to investing our clients’ money for the long term, we’re okay with that label.

 Given our investment philosophy and fund objectives, one might expect the current running yield and total returns from both funds to be similar.
-The table shows that they are and it’s very pleasing for us to see that our Australian-developed REIT investment process is working effectively for the Asian REIT Fund’s income focused commercial property portfolio.
+The table below shows that they are.
+It’s satisfying to see that our Australian-developed REIT investment process is working effectively for the Asian REIT Fund.

 |Australian REIT Fund||Asian REIT Fund|